grooney48/grooney48.github.io/about.md

 ### More Information

-I love to watch movies and TV, and to hang out with my friends.
-I also love to cook and Taylor Swift
+I like to:
+* watch movies and TV
+* Cooking
+* Taylor Swift

 ### Contact me